aseemsangalay/NeuralNetFromScratch/README.md

 # NeuralNetFromScratch
-Implement Neural Network using only Numpy
+Implemented a Neural Network using only Numpy which is capable of Matrix Multiplication.